omni/bridge-ui/README.md

     * `git clone https://github.com/poanetwork/bridge-ui.git`
     * `cd bridge-ui`
     * Update submodules
-`git submodule update --init --recursive --remote`
+`git submodule update --init --recursive`
     * Install dependencies
 `npm install`
+_**Note**: The bridge UI configuration should be performed with an unprivileged Linux account or with the following flag `npm install --unsafe-perm`.
+[More information](https://docs.npmjs.com/misc/scripts#user)_
-    * Create a .env file from the example file[.env.example](.env.example)
+    * Create a .env file from the example file [.env.example](.env.example)
 `cp .env.example .env`
-    * Insert the addresses from the bridgeDeploymentResults.json file into the .env file.
+    * Insert the addresses from the bridgeDeploymentResults.json file (from step 4) into the .env file.
+No other changes are needed, see [Env Parameter Details](#env-parameter-details) for information about each parameter.
 `cat ../poa-bridge-contracts/deploy/bridgeDeploymentResults.json`
 ```bash
     # HomeBridge address in bridgeDeploymentResults.json